eoin-cr/netsoc-mdwiki/change-site.md

 ```

 ### Restarting nginx
-You must restart nginx to update your domain changes by doing
+If you have server access you can restart nginx to update your domain changes by doing
 ```
 # docker container exec dockernginxjekyll_nginx_1 nginx -s reload
 ```
 in order to apply any changes to the site.
+Otherwise, the cronjob will apply the changes.

 ## Manually changing the website
 It is not recommended to manually edit this files, due to the risk of up configuration files and the like, and also the inability to merge to git (thereby saving your changes).